-Green energy and energy-saving materials – such as wind turbines or solar panels.
+- Green energy and energy-saving materials – such as wind turbines or solar panels.

 In the UK, it’s common for companies to advertise goods and services at the gross price – that is, including VAT.
-If you are advertising the net price before VAT, be sure that this is clearly marked so there’s no confusion about how much your customers need to pay.
+If you are advertise a product at the net price (i.e. before VAT) be sure that this is clearly marked so there’s no confusion about how much your customers need to pay.

 VAT and Debitoor

-Debitoor accounting and invoicing software helps freelancers and small businesses with all things VAT.
-From automatically calculating the VAT on your online invoices, to creating VAT reports, Debitoor gives you the tools to stay on top of your taxes and accounting.
+Debitoor accounting & invoicing software helps freelancers and small businesses with all things VAT – from automatically calculating the VAT on your online invoices to sending VAT Returns.